beginning of content

 Resources and support

-For advice on children up to 5 years old, call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
+For advice on children up to 5 years old, call or visit Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
 Available from 7 am to midnight (AET), 7 days a week (including public holidays).

 Check your symptoms Find a health service